 If you want to beat flight anxiety and avoid a last-minute hectic rush, get everything organised the day before (or days before!).
 I’d recommend gathering all the things you want to put in your airplane bag, suitcase and/or carry-on bag in advance.
 Then pack them the day before your flight so they don’t get too creased and squashed.

 This works wonders for ensuring that you have everything you need and avoiding feeling any extra pressure in the run up your flight.

 6. Take Something Comforting With You

 Full disclosure: the majority of long-haul flights go smoothly.
 Even so, there’s always the small chance that something may go wrong, whether this is a significant delay or you miss your connection.

-This is precisely why we like to carry an item in our airplane bags that will soothe us if times get tough.
+This is precisely why I like to carry an item in our airplane bags that will soothe me if times get tough.

 From calming music to a hoodie that smells like home or even a childhood cuddly toy, whatever works, take it.
-Trust us, you won’t regret it if the worst happens.
+Trust me, you won’t regret it if the worst happens.

 7. Get a Good Night’s Sleep

 Another top tip in terms of how to prepare for a long haul flight is to give yourself plenty of time to rest the night before.